 Still, whether this game ends up sharing a setting with Avatar 2 or not, upon release Ubisoft states that Frontiers of Pandora will show off a new region to the planet.
 "Explore the Western Frontier, a never-before-seen part of Pandora,” stated Ubisoft.
 "Explore a living and reactive world inhabited by unique creatures and new characters and push back the formidable RDA forces that threaten it."

-With James Cameron’s repeatedly delayed second Avatar film scheduled to hit cinemas on the 16th December 2022, it would make sense for Ubisoft to release Frontiers of Pandora just in time to capitalize on the hype.
-With Ubisoft Massive also working on a yet-to-be-titled Star Wars open-world adventure, it seems as though the Swedish studio is being set up to be Ubisoft’s go-to creators for large-scale movie tie-ins.
+With James Cameron’s repeatedly delayed Avatar 2 film scheduled to hit cinemas on the 16th December 2022, it would make sense for Ubisoft to release Frontiers of Pandora just in time to capitalize on the hype.
+With Massive also working on a yet-to-be-titled Ubisoft Star Wars game, it seems as though the Swedish studio is being set up to be Ubisoft’s go-to creators for large-scale movie tie-ins.